-Luggage Transport: We will transfer your luggage between each overnight stop - if you leave your luggage at the accommodation when you set off in the morning, it will be moved on to your next B&B. You only need to carry a small day sack with the clothes and provisions you require during the day's walk.
+Luggage Transport We will transfer your luggage between each overnight stop - leave your luggage at the accommodation when you set off in the morning, it will be moved on to your next B&B. You only need to carry a small day sack with the clothes and provisions you require during the day's walk.
+We ask you to limit your luggage to one bag per person, up to 20kg.

-Packed Lunches: Provided for each day's walking and recommended on this holiday as there will not always be a handy shop or cafe on the route.
+Packed Lunches Provided for each day's walking and recommended on this holiday as there will not always be a handy shop or café on the route.

-Off Road Parking: If you are travelling by car we can usually arrange off road parking for the duration of your trip.
+Off Road Parking If you are travelling by car we can usually arrange off road parking for the duration of your trip.
 (There may be a small charge for this).

-Arrangement of return transport: We can also arrange your transfer back to your car, (or advise you when public transport is a better option).
+Arrangement of return transport We can also arrange your transfer back to your car, (or advise you when public transport is a better option.)

-What's not Included?
+What's not included

-Evening Meals: Your evening meal isn't included in the package, but we include full details and recommendations for each evening meal in your itinerary.
+Evening Meals Your evening meal isn't included in the package, but we include full details and recommendations for each evening meal in your itinerary.
 You will normally be within walking distance of a pub and/or restaurant, or where there is good food available at the accommodation, we'll book that for you.
 Allow about £30.00 per night.